Banner Health

 Your brain and heart are more connected than you might think.

-As you age, protecting your brain health becomes even more important.
-But did you know your heart health plays a big role in keeping your brain sharp?
-When your heart and blood vessels are healthy, your brain gets the steady flow of oxygen-rich blood it needs to function well.
-If that flow is blocked or reduced, your risk for memory problems, dementia and Alzheimer’s disease can go up..
+When your heart and blood vessels are healthy, your brain gets a steady flow of oxygen-rich blood that helps it think clearly, store memories and regulate mood.
+But when that flow is slowed or blocked, your risk for memory loss, dementia and Alzheimer’s disease increases.

 How heart health affects brain health

-• A higher risk of Alzheimer’s disease or vascular dementia
+• Higher risk of stroke, vascular dementia or Alzheimer’s disease

-Caring for your heart can help protect your brain and support healthy aging.
+Keeping your heart strong is one of the best ways to protect your brain and support healthy aging.

-Some risk factors for heart and brain issues include:
+Common risk factors that affect both heart and brain health

 • High blood pressure